Database Test 5 (DBT-5) Documentation

 EGEN=tpc-e-tool.zip tools/build-appimage

-The environment variable EGEN must be set to location and name of the TPC-E Tools zip file otherwise the AppImage will be created without the TPC-E tools included.
+The environment variable EGEN can be set to location and name of the TPC-E Tools zip file otherwise the script will try to detect whether the TPC-E Tools zip exists in the top level directory.
+Otherwise the AppImage will be created without the TPC-E tools included.

 When the TPC-E Tools are included in the AppImage, the build and run commands do not need the use of the --tpcetools flag and will automatically use the included TPC-E Tools binaries.